 Pre-existing maculopathy of the eye.

-This drug may cause dizziness and blurred vision, if affected, do not drive or operate machinery.
+This drug may impair visual accommodation which can cause blurring of vision; if affected, do not drive or operate machinery.

 Chỉ số theo dõi

 Perform ophthalmological examination prior to initiation of treatment and repeated at least every 12 months.
 Obtain CBC with differential at baseline and periodically during long-term therapy.
 Correct electrolyte imbalances prior to use.
 Periodically assess muscle strength and deep tendon reflexes in patients on long-term therapy.
 Monitor cardiac function as clinically indicated; signs and symptoms of cardiomyopathy and serious skin reactions.

 Symptoms: Headache, visual disturbance, convulsions, hypokalaemia, CV collapse, rhythm and conduction disorders (e.g. QT prolongation, torsades de pointes, ventricular tachycardia and ventricular fibrillation, width-increased QRS complex, bradyarrhythmias, nodal rhythm, atrioventricular block), followed by sudden respiratory and cardiac arrest.
 Life-threatening hypotension is common.
 CNS depression, transient blindness, and coma may also occur.
 Management: Symptomatic and supportive treatment.
 Immediately perform gastric lavage or induce emesis.
 Further absorption may be suppressed by administration of activated charcoal (in a dose ≥5 times that of the ingested amount) if introduced into the stomach by tube, following lavage, and within 30 minutes of ingestion.
 Parenteral diazepam may be beneficial in reversing cardiotoxicity.
 Institute respiratory support and shock management as necessary.